Alive in America

-Alive in America is a live album by the American rock group Steely Dan, released in 1995.
-It is Steely Dan's first live album.
+Alive in America is a first live album by the American rock group Steely Dan, released in 1995.

+Overview

 The album comprises recordings from their 1993 and 1994 tours, which were the first live Steely Dan performances since 1974.
+The tour was also supporting Donald Fagen's Kamakiriad album.

+Additional live tracks from the tour were later released on the "Cousin Dupree" single.

 Critical reception

 Writing for The Village Voice in 1995, Carola Dibbell found the album "(naturally) excellent" but, having witnessed most of the featured performances in person, said it "sounded better truly live" while preferring the band's complete studio-album compilation Citizen Steely Dan (1993).